isomerpages/mlaw-corp/_covid19/14-Resources.md

 ---
 ### Resources ###

-For an overview of what the Act covers, please click [here].
+For an overview of what the Act covers, please click [here](/files/Infographic-COVID-19Act-18Apr20.pdf).

 For press releases on the Act, please click [here](https://www.mlaw.gov.sg/news/press-releases/temporary-relief-for-inability-to-perform-contractual-obligations-due-to-coronavirus-disease-2019-covid-19-situation) and here.